PiyushKamble/JavaCodeGenerator/README.md

 One particularly tricky part of defining anonymous inner classes is the arguments to the superclass constructor.
 In the above code we're passing the empty string for no arguments:
 `TypeSpec.anonymousClassBuilder("")`.
-To pass different parameters use JavaPoet's code block syntax with commas to separate arguments.
+To pass different parameters use JavaCodeGenerator 's code block syntax with commas to separate arguments.